followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/010 Grid Columns/060 Fixing Grid Columns.md

 You can prevent the fixing of a particular column by setting its [allowFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#allowFixing) option to **false**.
 In this instance, the fixing-related commands will not be available in the column's context menu.

 Columns can be fixed at runtime and at design time.
 If you require certain columns to appear fixed initially, set the columns' [fixed](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed) option to **true**.
-In this instance, the grid's [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/) | **enabled** option will automatically be set to **true**.
+In this instance, the grid's [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/).**enabled** option will automatically be set to **true**.

 	<!--JavaScript-->var dataGridOptions = {
 		//...